Who are we and how does this policy apply?

-The main way in which Caltex collects personal information is through completion of paper-based or electronic forms or through forms provided on Caltex's internet (for external users) and intranet (for employees) website pages.
+The main way in which Caltex collects personal information is through completion of paper-based or electronic forms or through forms provided in Caltex's applications or on Caltex's internet (for external users) and intranet (for employees) website pages.
 Caltex may also collect personal information by recording telephone calls made to the Caltex call centre (see below for more information), in face-to-face meetings and in interviews.

 Caltex may collect personal information from third parties, such as from referees in the case of prospective employees.
 Sometimes we collect personal information about you from other people or organisations.
 This may happen without your direct involvement.
 For instance, we may collect personal information about you from:

 publicly available sources of information, such as public registers

 your representatives (including your legal adviser, executor, administrator, guardian, trustee, or attorney)

 other organisations, who jointly with Caltex, provide products or services to youcommercial information service providers, such as companies that provide criminal and fraud prevention reports.